nwtaf/yolo-custom-train/README.md

-# Project Title

-"Minimalist Approach to Training YOLOv8 with Images"
+# Minimalist Approach to Training YOLOv8 with Images

 ## Description